 The bottom line

 Anytime you strike your head, you could develop a dangerous brain injury.
-If you have signs of one or are concerned you may have had a traumatic brain injury, it is important to watch for symptoms and seek medical help.
+If you have signs of one or are concerned you may have had a traumatic brain injury, it is important to watch for symptoms and seek medical attention.
 If you need advice right away, visit bannerhealth.com and click on Get Care Now in the upper right corner.